projek-xyz/container/.github/wiki/Home.md

 ```

-Now time to initiate the services
+Now time to initialize the services

 ```php
 $container = new Projek\Container(require 'path/to/services.php');